erodola/DLAI-s2-2021/README.md

 ### News

-- **02/03/2021:** The lecture on March 3 will be our first live coding session.
-We will use a [Discord](https://discord.com/) server as our virtual meeting place.
-Please create an account (it's free); further details will be shared as a github issue.
+- **12/03/2021:** All lectures will be **held remotely** until further notice.
+Please refer to the github issue for questions and further details.

 ### Logistics